Billy Joel discography

-American singer-songwriter Billy Joel has released 13 studio albums, seven live albums, 19 compilation albums, 10 video albums, 82 singles, three promotional singles, and 45 music videos.
 Throughout his career, he has sold more than 150 million records worldwide, making him one of the best-selling music artists in history.
 According to Recording Industry Association of America, Joel has sold 85 million certified albums in the United States, making him the 4th best-selling solo artist of all time (behind Garth Brooks, Elvis Presley and Michael Jackson).
 Billboard ranked him as the 9th Greatest male soloist of all time (19th overall).